giorgk/ichnos/README.md

 ## Suggested Roadmap
 Because the wiki contains alot of information and examples it can be a bit chaotic.
 Here we provide a roadmap on how to go through the wiki documentation

 * The main page of [wiki](https://github.com/giorgk/ichnos/wiki) is very important as it provides a list of the required information of the two  required configuration files.
 It lists also all possible options.
-Therefore it is strongly suggested to go through this page first.
+Therefore it is strongly suggested to go through this page to get an idea of the available options and requirements for a simulation run.
+This is also the page you would need to consult when setting up the two configuration files

+* Next it is recommended to go through, first the [simple example](https://github.com/giorgk/ichnos/wiki/Simple-Example) and seconldy the [sample face example](https://github.com/giorgk/ichnos/wiki/Simple-Face-Example) excersizes as they go through all required file preparation that one would need to do for an Ichnos simulation.

-* Next it is recommended to go thought the tutorials that run on a single core.
+* Then it is recommended to go thought the tutorials that run on a single core.
 The single core examples can also be run as multicore by tracing particles concurrently.

 * Multiple core simulations where the domain is split into multiple subdomains require an extra effort and therefore one need to have a good understanding of the file requirements.